Sienci-Labs/Resources/superlongboard/slb-manual.md

 ### Open Source

 This project has no patents, we make everything available to the public just like much of the rest of Sienci Labs’ projects.
-As we start to roll out the SLB into production, we’ll post our source files for Firmware tweaks from Core grblHAL, our custom grblHAL plugins, the SuperLongBoard PCB design, enclosure design, and any other relevant manufacturing and sourcing info we can think of.
+As we start to roll out the SLB into production, we’ll <a href="https://resources.sienci.com/view/slb-welcome/#open-source">post our source files</a> for firmware tweaks from Core grblHAL, our custom grblHAL plugins, the SuperLongBoard PCB design, enclosure design, and any other relevant manufacturing and sourcing info we can think of.
 We’ll also make sure we’re clear on the licenses for use.

 ## Wiring